← Back to Stories

 Key details reported by multiple sources:

-• A fire broke out in a dormitory at Utumishi Girls Academy in Gilgil, Nakuru County, Kenya, killing at least 16 students and injuring 73 others (79 injured per Guardian, 73 per SBS).
+• A fire at Utumishi Girls Academy in Gilgil, Nakuru County, Kenya, killed at least 16 students and injured 79 on May 28–29, 2026.

-• The Kenyan Red Cross and police are involved in the multi-agency response to the incident.
+• The Kenyan Red Cross and police were involved in rescue efforts, with bodies taken to a mortuary for identification.

 Points of Difference